threefoldfoundation/www_threefold_io/content/utilization/index.md

 #### Government
 <!-- ### <span class="blue">**OurWorld Free Zone**</span> -->

 OurWorld Digital Free Zone is a collaboration between the Government of Zanzibar and OurWorld Venture Creator, and is powered by the ThreeFold Grid.
 It is the world’s first digital freezone, a special economic zone that brings together some unparalleled regulatory benefits.
-[Read More](https://www.social.network/en)
+[Visit](https://www.social.network/en)

 </div>